 Initial and Extended Attack

 Local Dispatch Centers are responsible for dispatching their own local resources for initial and extended attack incidents.
-Requests for additional resources beyond those locally available will be placed with AICC or with SLC (State Areas only).
+Requests for additional resources beyond those locally available will be placed with AICC.

 Orders for all shared statewide tactical resources such as Air Attack, Air Tankers, and Smokejumpers are placed directly with AICC.